jeffreyyoung/jeffreyyoung.github.io/posts/projects/byu-big-data-seminar.md

 ---
-title: 2nd Place in BYU Big Data Seminar Competition
+title: 2nd Place in BYU Big Data Competition
 image: /static/images/byu-big-data.png
 imageDescription: Screen shot of the current website
 category: projects
 order: 10
 description: How a classmate and I got second place in a machine learning competition
+competition: true
 ---

 A classmate and I developed an app that FamilyTree could use to view where the majority of their census records are based.